by Catherine M. Haug, December 2007; updated April 2019, July 2022 (image, right, from Scientific Psychic (5))

 - Most Omega-6 fats are inflammatory; however, GLA (Gamma Linolenic Acid) is considered a “good” omega-6 fat, because its effects are anti-inflammatory, like the omega-3 fats.

-Because most Americans eat a diet high in omega-6 fats, we tend to have more inflammation in our body tissues.
-Increasing omega-3 fat consumption, especially those present in fish.
+Because most Americans eat a diet high in omega-6 fats (mostly from seed oils like soy, corn and canola used in processed foods, or in home-cooking), we tend to have more inflammation in our body tissues.
+Increasing omega-3 fat consumption, especially those present in fish, and decreasing omega-6 fat consumption will bring these fats into proper balance

 The sources I take are Green Pastures Fermented Cod Liver Oil and Mercola’s Krill Oil.
 I also add freshly ground flax seeds to my morning smoothie.
 Note: all of these also provide Omega-3 fatty acids.